RayLubinsky/junk/lib/README.md

   This is the location for code that should exist independently from code in the [/app][app] directory.
-  In some situations, this is a clear distinction -- for example:
+  In many situations, the choice between putting a module or class somewhere under [/app][app] versus somewhere under [/lib][lib] is fairly clear -- for example:
   <br/><br/>

         Libra interactions with SIS
         Virgo interactions with Firehose
         Support for UVaLib configuration mechanisms

-  In other cases, the choice between putting a module or class somewhere under [/app][app] versus somewhere under [/lib][lib] is less clear-cut.

   The general intent is that code which is focused on practices and/or services unique to UVa Library (and therefore code that might be applicable across a